-When it comes to location, the highest average paycheck (about $113K per year) can be spotted in Charleston, S.C.; Indianapolis, Ind. ($83K), Memphis, Tenn. (approximately $77K), and the company's headquarter city of Columbus, Ind. ($76K) are the next top-paying cities.
-High paychecks are not found in Nashville, Tenn.; in fact, at $53K it is one of the worst-paid cities.
-Within the company, workers earn the highest salaries (an average of around $81K annually) in Wisconsin.
+When it comes to location, the highest average paycheck ($93K per year) can be spotted in Charleston, S.C.; Indianapolis, Ind. ($85K), Memphis, Tenn. (about $79K), and Minneapolis, Minn. ($77K) are the next top-paying cities.
+At approximately $55K, Nashville, Tenn. is home to some of the lowest pay in the country.
+By state, the highest compensation levels appear in Minnesota, where the average salary is around $78K annually.

 Years of Experience